merenlab/merenlab.org/data/micr-obs-future/index.md

 ### Dereplicating isolate genomes

-To dereplicate the isolate genomes, we will be using `dRep`, a python program which performs rapid pair-wise comparison of genome sets.
+In this step, we are dereplicating the 99 reference genomes to retain a single representative genome from each group of highly similar genomes.
+Dereplication is useful for reducing redundancy, optimizing computational efficiency, and ensuring that downstream analyses focus on the unique diversity of the genome set.

+To accomplish this, we will use `dRep`, a Python-based tool designed for rapid pair-wise comparison and clustering of genomes.
+By utilizing `dRep`, we can identify and retain one representative genome per cluster based on similarity thresholds, ensuring that only distinct genomes are preserved for further analysis.

 <div class="extra-info" markdown="1">